django/deps/final/0018-technical-governance-6x.rst

 use `the DEP process`_.
 Likewise, other changes, for example to processes, that do not fit the new features description may be presented as DEPs

-If discussion of a Minor Change has failed to produce consensus, a member may ask the Steering Council to make a decision.
+If discussion of a Minor Change has failed to produce consensus, anyone may ask the Steering Council to make a decision.

-Rejected discussions and features are eligible to be revisited at the Steering Council's discretion.
+Rejected suggestions and features are eligible to be revisited at the Steering Council's discretion.